SPEAR-UIC/DNPC/README.md

 ## Building DNPC
 Clone the repository.
 Afterwards, edit the Makefile to include the appropriate include and library paths to PAPI and PoLiMEr on your system.
+Make sure that PoLiMEr was compiled with the `TIMER_OFF` flag in order to not conflict with DNPC's timer.
 Once those are complete, run the following commands from the directory's root.
 ```
+mkdir bin; mkdir lib
 make
 ```